-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to create an automated web traffic generating machine using the WordPress CMS.
+Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we show you how to drive traffic automatically to your website using WordPress.

-In Part One of this series, we explained why using an expertly configured WordPress website or blog is the key to generating automated web traffic …
+In Part One of this article series, we explain why using an expertly configured WordPress site is the key to generating automated web traffic …

-(With an expertly configured WordPress site, all you have to do to start generating traffic is add web content on a regular basis!)
+(With an expertly configured WordPress web site, all you have to do to automatically begin bringing more web traffic is publish great content on a consistent basis!)

-In Part Two, we looked at the setup phase of the automation process.
-We helped you understand the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your existing site has been built using WordPress.
+In Part 2, we looked at the setup phase.
+We helped you understand the best way to start if you don’t have a web presence yet, how to set things up if you already have a site, and what to do if your existing website has been built with WordPress.

 (In Part two we show you how to set up WordPress on your domain)

-In this step, we configure all the settings (hosting, internal and external) that can affect your website’s traffic-getting ability …
+In this step, we configure all the settings (hosting, WordPress and external) that can affect your website’s ability to generate traffic automatically …

-In Part Four, you will learn how to set up various WordPress plugins that can get new visitors automatically to your website.
+In this article, you will learn how to set up various plugins that can bring new visitors automatically to your site.

-- WordPress Traffic Automation System – Traffic-Getting Plugins
+- WordPress Traffic System – Traffic Generation Plugins

 - Kickstart Your WordPress Traffic System

-- WordPress Traffic Automation Blueprint: Automated Content Sharing Process – Summary
+- WordPress Traffic Automation System: Content Distribution Stage – Summary

-Depending on which online marketing guru you listen to, you could find yourself trying to spend an hour or more each day promoting your business on social media in addition to trying to manage your business, your content and your online presence.
+Depending on which online marketing expert you talk to, you could end up trying to spend a couple of hours per day (or more) promoting your business on social media while also running your business, creating content and managing your web presence.

-Most small businesses lack the time, resources and financial means to engage in the kind of content marketing that many marketing experts recommend.
-If you were to spend half a day checking LinkedIn, Twitter, and Facebook in addition to writing articles for your blog or website, how would anything else in your business ever get done?
+Most small businesses lack the time, resources and budget to engage in the kind of content marketing that many marketing experts advise.
+If you spent most of your time checking Facebook, LinkedIn, or Twitter in addition to researching and writing articles for your blog or website, how would anything in your business get done?

-Small businesses spend most of their time simply keeping their businesses up and running.
-On top of this, there’s sales and marketing.
-After all, businesses need to stay competitive and grow in order to survive.
+Small businesses spend most of their working hours trying to keep their businesses up and running.
+In addition to running a business, there’s sales and marketing.
+After all, businesses need to stay competitive and make sales in order to survive.

-A study of small businesses conducted in 2012 by email and social media marketing company Vertical Response found that:
+Marketing research conducted by email and social media marketing company Vertical Response found that:

-- Almost half of all small businesses surveyed spent around six hours per week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This use of social media was a 66% increase from the previous year, so if the same research was conducted today, the figures would most likely be significantly higher.
+- Almost half of all small businesses surveyed spent around 6 hours per week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the figures would probably be higher.

 - Finding and posting content for social media was their most time-consuming online activity.

-(Businesses are spending more time marketing and promoting themselves online.
+(Small businesses spend more time every year marketing and promoting themselves online.
 Infographic source: VerticalResponse)

-(Businesses with limited marketing budget, resources, and time and many areas to focus on need to plan their marketing strategy very carefully.)
+(Businesses with limited time, marketing budget, and resources and many business areas to focus on need to plan their marketing strategy very carefully.)

-One other thing to consider is that, in addition to spending time social websites, all of your efforts are going into virtual real estate that you don’t control.
+One other thing to consider is that, in addition to spending time marketing and promoting your business on a number of social websites, all of your efforts are going into virtual real estate that you don’t control.
 You don’t own Facebook, Twitter, or YouTube.
-These sites can make decisions that can significantly affect your business without requiring your input.
-Why invest so much effort and time building content on rented real estate?
-With WordPress, you can control your own real estate and publish your content automatically to other websites.
+These sites often will make decisions that can significantly impact your business without consulting you.
+Why invest so much time and effort building a business on rented real estate?
+With a self-hosted WordPress website, you can have complete control of your own real estate and publish your content automatically to other sites.

-Automating business processes to save time and increase productivity is not new.
-Businesses of all sizes have been doing it ever since the dawn of the Industrial Age.
-In the Digital Age, however, the exponential growth channels for promoting and marketing a business creates a number of dilemmas for small business owners and marketing managers, especially for those with limited budgets, time, and resources.
+Automating processes to leverage time and increase productivity is not new.
+Businesses have been doing it ever since the dawn of the Industrial Age.
+In the Digital Age, however, the increased availability of hundreds of new channels for marketing and promoting a business online creates a number of dilemmas for small business owners and marketing managers, especially for those with limited budget, resources, and time.
 For example:

-- Which channels do you invest more budget, time, and your efforts on?
+- Which of these channels should you invest more of your budget, time, and your efforts on?

-- Should you invest so much time and effort building assets on sites that you do not own (e.g. Facebook, Twitter, Pinterest, etc.) while neglecting the benefits of building content on your own domain?
+- Should you invest so much time and effort building assets on sites that do not belong to you (e.g. Facebook, Twitter, Tumblr, etc.) while neglecting the benefits of building content on your own website?

-The Benefits Of Automating Your Traffic Generation With WordPress
+The Benefits Of Automating Your Traffic-Getting Process With WordPress

-What I’d like to share with you now, is a free, simple, and effective formula that lets you automate the web traffic generation with WordPress.
+What we’d like to share with you now, is a free, simple, and effective strategy that allows you to automate the traffic-getting process with WordPress.

-- Save time creating content for your website and social media,
+- Save time creating web content and other marketing channels (e.g. social media),

-- Save money on content creation and unnecessary online marketing costs,
+- Save money on content creation and unnecessary web marketing channels,

-- Determine which channels you should focus more efforts, time, and budget on,
+- Determine which channels you should focus more of your time, budget, and your efforts on,

 - Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat solutions, techniques, sites, and anything designed to “game” or violate the policies and terms of service of sites like Pinterest, Facebook, Google.
+In fact, we strongly urge that you stay away from all black hat solutions, strategies, sites, and anything designed to manipulate or violate the policies and terms of service of sites like YouTube, Google, Facebook, etc..

-(Web traffic automation does not have to involve the use of black hat methods!)
+(Web traffic automation does not require the use of black hat methods!)

-What we are focusing in this article is to show you how to automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to websites used by your target audience.
+What we are focusing here is not to manipulate online services or break their terms of service, but to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts are prescribing.
-What you want to do, then, is work smart within your limited budget, resources, and time.
+We’ve just seen that most business owners lack the time, resources and budget to engage in the kind of content marketing that many experts are prescribing.
+What you want to do, then, is to be strategic and work smart within your limitations.

-(Posting content to services one by one is very time-consuming!)
+(Posting content to marketing channels one by one can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)